-Major Russian drone, missile attack hits Ukraine, Kyiv, causing casualties
+At least 4 killed in major Russian drone, missile attack on Ukraine’s Kyiv

 In a statement posted on X, Ukrainian Foreign Minister Andrii Sybiha said Russia had fired “hundreds of drones and missiles” overnight.

-He said the strikes destroyed residential buildings and “(caused) civilian casualties”.
+He said the strikes destroyed residential buildings and caused “civilian casualties”.

 “We must maximise the cost of further escalation for Russia,” he said.

-Vitali Klitschko, the mayor of the city of Kyiv, said the Ukrainian capital was under a “massive” assault and urged people to stay in shelters.
+Kyiv Mayor Vitali Klitschko said the Ukrainian capital was under a “massive” assault and urged people to stay in shelters.

 “In total, there are five injured,” Klitschko said on the Telegram social media platform, adding that they had been hospitalised.

-An independent monitor described the attack on Kyiv as one of the biggest Russian strikes on Ukraine’s capital and the surrounding region since the full-scale war began.
+An independent monitor described the attack on Kyiv as one of the biggest Russian strikes on the capital and the surrounding areas since the full-scale war began.

-Kyiv Post reported that the total number of aerial targets is still being assessed, but described the latest Russia attack as “one of the heaviest they had ever witnessed”.
+The Kyiv Post reported that the total number of aerial targets is still being assessed, but described the latest Russian attack as “one of the heaviest they had ever witnessed”.

-Anti-aircraft fire rang out through the night as drones flew over the capital city.
-Many regions across the country were also under air raid alert.
+Anti-aircraft fire rang out through the night as drones flew over Kyiv.

-In the southeastern Zaporizhzhia region, the governor said Russian strikes there had wounded at least four people.
+In the southeastern Zaporizhia region, the governor said Russian strikes there had wounded at least four people.

 “Once again, residential buildings and infrastructure are being hit.
 Once again, it is a war against civilians,” Andriy Yermak, the head of Ukraine’s presidential office, said.